CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{%/notice%}}

 {{%notice warning%}}
 Do not try to bridge the management port eth0 with any switch ports (swp0, swp1 and so on).
-For example, if you create a bridge with eth0 and swp1, it will not work properly and might disrupt access to the management interface.
+For example, if you create a bridge with eth0 and swp1, it does not work correctly and might disrupt access to the management interface.
 {{%/notice%}}

 ## Reserved VLAN Range